mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-async/index.md

     // update progress
     StatusBar.UpdateProgressMeter("Progress", i, true);
+    // since we are on the main thread here,
-    // call this method to force Rhino UI to update itself Application.Instance.RunIteration();
+    // call this method to force Rhino UI to update Application.Instance.RunIteration();
 }